 안녕하세요. 토미입니다.

-You can hear these expressions not only in TOPIK, but also in daily conversation in Korea.
+You can hear these expressions not only in TOPIK but also in daily conversations in Korea.

 By learning these, I guarantee you you can be the super master of Korean!